- When will the next fellowship programme take place?

 - Fellows are normally aged 25-35.

-- We are looking for people ready to make a substantial commitment to participate actively in the UK residential programme, to implement their Action Plan over 12 months following the completion of their programme and to become an active member of the Fellows’ network in the long term.
+- We are looking for people ready to make a substantial commitment to participate actively in series of online sessions and the UK residential programme, to demonstrate the progress of their Action Plan over 12 months following the completion of their programme and to become an active member of the Fellows’ network in the long term.

 - Please note that the candidates selected are those whom the Trust feel will make the most significant long-term positive impact on their society’s development and not the development of their own careers.